 What You Need to Know Before Making a Medical Malpractice Claim

-Thank you for your interest in Thomson, Rogers, we understand that you are most likely dealing with a number of complicated and difficult issues that having discussions with a law firm is probably not a very comfortable experience for you and your family.
+Thank you for your interest in Thomson Rogers, we understand that you are most likely dealing with a number of complicated and difficult issues and that having discussions with a law firm is probably not a very comfortable experience for you and your family.

 This is designed to generally explain the situation you or your family member may well be in.
 No two people or cases are exactly alike but we hope that this general information will prove useful to you.
 If you or someone you care about has suffered SERIOUS PERMANENT DAMAGES as a result of a negligent act or omission by a health care professional, we can help.

 This is written as if you were the patient who was injured by malpractice.
 It applies with necessary modifications.
 You are a family member contacting us about harm suffered by another.

 Medical malpractice lawsuits are almost always complex, time-consuming, risky and extremely expensive to pursue.
 They should never be undertaken lightly and without a full understanding of the risks and possible consequences.